 I've set up a list of the Top Three Safari Operators in several African countries that conforms closely to all the right criteria listed above.

 I have an advantage being the founder of African Safari Journals as I get to read all the safari trip reports that Africa travellers send through when they get back home from their journey.

-It quickly becomes clear who the good safari operators are and who the ones are that you should rather avoid.
+From the operator reviews and their employed guides skills, it quickly becomes clear who the good safari operators are and who the ones are that you should rather avoid.